daybrush/pure-props/README.md

 It is a little different from the `PureComponent` of react.

 First, compare only the props.
-If the state does not change, do not re-ender.
+If the state does not change, do not re-render.

-However, if the update does not change only through `setState`, it also resenders.
+However, if the update does not change only through `setState`, it also re-render.

 ## Installation
 ### npm